radar/ryanbigg.com/_posts/2020-08-30-selenium-capybara-chromedriver-connection-refused-error-debugging.markdown

 ## Debugging steps

+After quite a lot of playing around with our Docker container setup, building EC2 instances and testing things out there...
 I was able to track it down to this issue by adding this line to the configuration for our tests:

 ```
 Selenium::WebDriver.logger.level = Logger::DEBUG